 - Try to get into the daily routine of the new location as soon as you can.

-What should every traveler have in her first aid kit?
+What should every traveler have in her first aid kit to ensure they stay healthy while traveling?

 You may want to ask your healthcare provider about prescription anti-nausea medication and a gastrointestinal antibiotic.
 As for over-the-counter medication, pain medication such as Tylenol or ibuprofen can be a lifesaver.
 BAND-AIDs are always good to have and will come in handy in case your shoes were not broken in beforehand.
 And don’t forget a good quantity of antiseptic wipes.